Gokulnaath03/vlsi-exp1/README.md

 # vlsi-exp1

-#AIM:To simulate and synthesis logic gates,adders and substractor using VIVADO.
+#AIM:To simulate and synthesis logic gates,4  adders and substractor using VIVADO.

 #APPARATUS REQUIRED:VIVADO 2023.2